papaperez1/Allora/README.md

 Connect your keplr wallet and note down your alloxx address
 ![image](https://github.com/papaperez1/Allora/assets/118633093/48048769-5906-4769-8ba2-c5b4c35f5f87)

-Points will be retrospective, will be visible after phase 2
+Points will be added retrospectively later.

 ### Amount Raised
 Allora raised a total of $33.75M from Delphi, Polychain Capital among other Investors